gapeleon/OpenArc/README.md

 ## Workflow

-- Either download or convert an LLM
+- Either download or convert an LLM to OpenVINO IR
-- Use the /model/load endpoint
+- Use the /optimum/model/load endpoint
-- Use the /generate/text endpoint for inference
+- Use the /optimum/generate endpoint for inference
 - Manage the conversation dictionary in code somewhere else.

 ### Convert to [OpenVINO IR](https://docs.openvino.ai/2025/documentation/openvino-ir-format.html)